-Hello there — I’m Matt.
-I’m a policy researcher working at the intersection of AI, privacy, and emerging technology regulation.
-My work focuses on how technical systems create real-world social impact, translating complex technical questions into evidence-based frameworks for lawmakers, regulators, and civil society.
+Hello there.
+I’m Matt.
+I’m a policy researcher working at the intersection of AI, data privacy, and platform regulation.
+My work focuses on how technology tangibly impacts society — translating complex technical questions into evidence-based frameworks for lawmakers, regulators, and civil society.

-I’m currently a Policy Fellow at the Knight-Georgetown Institute, where I study how regulators and courts evaluate evidence about digital platforms.
-Previously, I was a Policy Fellow at the Open Technology Institute at New America, where I researched agentic AI and the Model Context Protocol, and contributed to research on how cities and states are integrating AI into government processes.
-Before that, I worked at Georgetown’s Massive Data Institute studying the effectiveness of social media messaging in elections.
+As a Policy Fellow at the Knight-Georgetown Institute, my research focused on how regulators and courts evaluate evidence about digital platforms.
+During my time as a Policy Fellow at the Open Technology Institute at New America, I studied agentic AI and the Model Context Protocol, and contributed to research on how cities and states are integrating AI into government processes.
+Before that, I worked at Georgetown’s Massive Data Institute contributing to a research project on the effectiveness of social media messaging in elections.

-Before entering policy, I worked in film, television, and theater.
-As Director of Development for a production company, I helped develop projects for Netflix, FX, and Broadway, managing projects from early research through production.
+Before my time in policy, I worked as a playwright and screenwriter.
+As Director of Development for Pyrrhic Victory Productions, I helped develop award winning projects for studios such as Netflix, FX, and Disney, managing projects from early research through production.
 During that time, I also wrote several plays about technology that were produced in theaters across the country.

-And somehow, this all started with a job in the writers’ room at Late Night with Seth Meyers.
+Somehow, this whole journey started in the writers’ room at Late Night with Seth Meyers.

 Featured Work